 Having finished his college course, he returned to Brunswick, and in 1798 repaired for a short time to Helmstadt to consult the library there.
-Again the next year we find him at Helmstadt, and he is now able to improve his acquaintance with Pfaff, having had only an hour or two of intercourse with him in the previous year, and the two mathematicians were much together, the probability being that Gauss communicated more than he received.5
+Again the next year we find him at Helm-Pfaff, having had only an hour or two of intercourse with him in the previous year, and the two mathematicians were much to-gether, the probability being that Gauss communicated more than he received.5

-In 1807, whilst a private teacher at Brunswick, the Emperor of Russia offered him a chair at the Academy of St. Petersburg, but by the advice of Olbers he declined the appointment.
-On July 9 in this year he was appointed the first director of the new Göttingen Observatory and Professor of Astronomy in the University.
-His life henceforth was spent at Göttingen, in the midst of continuous work; in other respects it was quite unevent-His life henceforth was spent at Göttingen, in the ful.
-From the year 1828, when he was invited to Berlin by Humboldt to attend a meeting of natural philosophers in that city, he never left his university until 1854, in which year railway communication was opened up between Hanover and
+In 1807, whilst a private teacher at Brunswick, the Emperor of Russia offered him a chair at the Academy of St. Petersburg, but by the advice of Olbers he declined the appointment.6 On July 9 in this year he was appointed the first director of the new Göttingen Observatory and Professor of Astronomy in the University.
+His life henceforth was spent at Göttingen, in the midst of continuous work ; in other respects it was quite unevent-His life henceforth was spent at Göttingen, in the ful.
+From the year 1828, when he was invited to Berlin by Humboldt to attend a meeting of natural philosophers in that city, he never left his university until 1854, in which year rail-way communication was opened up between Hanover and